AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 Xerxes fled back to Persia, leaving his army behind.
 The Persian invasion of Greece was defeated.

 The story of Xerxes’ golden throne is a reminder that even the most powerful people can be defeated.
-It is also a reminder that hubris is a dangerous thing.
+It is also a reminder that hubris is dangerous.

 Historical note: Herodotus’ account of the Battle of Salamis is generally considered to be reliable, but there is some debate about whether Xerxes actually sat on a golden throne during the battle.
 Some historians believe that the story of the golden throne is a later embellishment.
 However, even if the story is not literally true, it still serves as a valuable cautionary tale.